-Answer: The pseudepigrapha are the books which attempt to imitate Scripture but which were written under false names.
-The term “pseudepigrapha” comes from the Greek pseudo meaning “false” and epigraphein meaning “to inscribe,” thus, “to write falsely.”
-The pseudepigraphical books, sometimes broadly called the Apocrypha, were written anywhere from 200 BC to AD 300.
+Answer: The pseudepigrapha are the books that attempt to imitate Scripture but that were written under false names.
+The term pseudepigrapha comes from the Greek pseudo, meaning “false,” and epigraphein, meaning “to inscribe,” thus, “to write falsely.”
+The pseudepigraphical books were written anywhere from 200 BC to AD 300.
 They are spurious works written by unknown authors who attempted to gain a readership by tacking on the name of a famous biblical character.
 Obviously, a book called the “Testament of Abraham” has a better chance of being read than the “Counterfeit Testament of an Unknown Author.”

 There are many books that fall under the category of pseudepigrapha, including the Testament of Hezekiah, the Vision of Isaiah, the Books of Enoch, the Secrets of Enoch, the Book of Noah, the Apocalypse of Baruch (Baruch was Jeremiah’s scribe according to Jeremiah 36:4), the Rest of the Words of Baruch, the Psalter of Solomon, the Odes of Solomon, the Testaments of the Twelve Patriarchs, the Testament of Adam, the Testament of Abraham, the Testament of Job, the Apocalypse of Ezra, the Prayer of Joseph, Elijah the Prophet, Zechariah the Prophet, Zechariah: Father of John, the Itinerary of Paul, the Acts of Paul, the Apocalypse of Paul, the Itinerary of Peter, the Itinerary of Thomas, the Gospel According to Thomas, the History of James, the Apocalypse of Peter, and the Epistles of Barnabas.